House of Al-Kaff: History

-The first recorded arrival of Al-Kaff was in the year 1852.
+The first recorded arrival of Al-Kaff in Singapore was in the year 1852.
 They hailed from the coast of Yemen.
 One of the first members of the family to arrive on the shores of Singapore was Shaikh Alkaff, whom the family is mostly named after.
 The Alkaffs, who were formerly spice traders, earned a reputation for their wealth which they spent on the construction of buildings such as houses, mansions and mosques.

 In 1909, the Al-Kaff Arcade at Collyer Quay was erected, with funding from the Alkaffs themselves.
 In 1918, they built the al-Kaff Mansion which is located at Telok Blangah.
 Aside from commercial and residential buildings, the al-Kaff family also funded the construction of mosques including the Masjid al-Kaff Upper Serangoon, the 68th national monument of Singapore.
 They also owned some land within the Bidadari Cemetery and built a mosque within the space owned by them for Muslim congregants at the cemetery.

 In terms of social relations, the Alkaffs had friendly relations with the American-born citizens living in Singapore.
 They fraternized with other businessmen, including Rajabali Jumabhoy, a founding member of the Singapore Indian Association.
 The Alkaffs also had relations with the Alsagoffs, which was another Singaporean Arab family.

 After World War II, the Alkaffs suffered from financial losses and hence were forced to sell off some of their properties, including the al-Kaff Mansion.